 In winter each bullie’s bedding is checked and they are dressed in winter jersey’s to ensure they are protected against the cold during the evening.
 In summer the splash pools are kept full, shade nets checked and the dogs are kept hydrated.

-All this gets done by two ladies and one general worker.
+All this gets done by two ladies and two general workers, Albert and Dongi.

 Weekends are no different except we have a small rehoming team consisting of 5 trained individuals who facilitated meet and greets between dogs.
 This team dedicates most of their time over weekends travelling the odd distance to ensure a dog is successfully rehomed and or settled in.
 No road to long or home to far.